 Now that I think about it, maybe I should’ve listened to All Systems Goku.
 That could’ve gotten me interested in this silly Dragon Ball stuff.
 It’s certainly better than what I watch these days.

 Every month came with a t-shirt.
 This one was based on Warcraft.
 Considering the theme of the month’s crate, Power, it makes sense.
-Until I realized this was made as for the Warcraft movie.
+Until I realized this was made for the Warcraft movie.

 Remember the Warcraft movie?
 I certainly don’t.
 All I remember is it being pretty much mocked for having computer-generated orcs and making a derivative series look even more derivative.
 It likely got tossed into the same league as films like Silent Hill where it was a decent adaptation, and not much else.
-It’s likely not Mortal Kombat: Annihilation bad or Uwe Boll production bad.
+It’s likely not Mortal Kombat: Annihilation bad or “any Uwe Boll production” bad.

-It also seemed like bad timing.
-The franchise hadn’t been relevant for years – and I don’t count World of Warcraft in this because that too hasn’t been relevant in a long time – and just felt like it was too little, too late.
+It also seemed like bad timing: The franchise hadn’t been relevant for years – and I don’t count World of Warcraft in this because that too hasn’t been relevant in a long time – and just felt like it was too little, too late.
 Much like how Hollywood is trying to make a movie based on Sonic the Hedgehog that’s coming out in 2020 and already looks bad by the first trailer.

-I’m just saying video game movies are just going to be bad no matter what, with the exception of a few so-bad-it’s-good films like Street Fighter, Mortal Kombat and Super Mario Bros.
+I’m just saying video game movies are just going to be bad no matter what, with the exception of a few so-bad-it’s-good films like Street Fighter, Mortal Kombat, and Super Mario Bros.
 So temper expectations a little, folks.

 Surprisingly, the shirt still fits me, for a Large.
 Then again, I figure they have to accommodate for a large swath of people of varying shirt sizes, so that helps it fits and is not too tight on me now.
 Sadly, I did not bother to model myself in the shirt this time.